effbiae/k/README.md

 ```
 git clone https://github.com/effbiae/k.git
 ```
-edit the first line of the `makefile` to set `B` to the path to your BareMetal-OS directory.
+edit the first line of the `makefile` to set `B` to the path to your `BareMetal-OS` directory.

 `make bochs`.
-This will build k as an app and make an image with `baremetal.sh k.app`. then it will start bochs.
+This will build k as an app and make an image with `baremetal.sh k.app`. then it will start bochs. note you need bochs 2.8 with avx512 enabled (see below)

 when bochs starts, choose menu item 6 to start the simulation.

 at the bochs prompt, set a breakpoint at the start of `k.app` with `b 0x400000`